 Mountain pose, or Tadasana, is one of the basic yoga positions that beginners can perfect.
-This move is simple and strong, and it’s the foundation of all yoga standing poses.
+This move is simple and strong, and it’s the foundation of all yoga standing poses including the warrior series of poses.

-As a great starting point, you can begin your yoga routine with mountain pose and easily transition into the rest of your poses.
+As a great starting point, you can begin your yoga routine with mountain pose and easily transition into the rest of your poses such as downward dog.
 It can also be used as a resting pose for the moments between movements.

 And not only that – mountain pose is also a wonderful way of improving posture, as it straightens the spine, elongates the body, and relaxes the shoulders.
 So this basic yoga pose can even be used on its own as a quick meditative moment in a hectic day!